 Right to Financial Privacy Act.
 Credit Union responses to FinCEN requests under this Information Sharing policy fall within permissible disclosure exceptions to the Right of Financial Privacy Act.

 Documentation.
-The Credit Union will store either the search verification document from the web-based 314(a) SISS or the Subject Response List for each transmission.
+The Credit Union should retain a copy of the 314(a) request, search verification documentation, and any positive response submitted to FinCEN through the FI Portal.

 Voluntary Information Sharing – Section 314(b).
 The Credit Union may share information with other financial institutions or associations of financial institutions regarding individuals, entities, and countries for purposes of detecting, identifying, or reporting activities that it suspects may involve money laundering or terrorist activities.
 If the Credit Union engages in this type of information sharing, it will not be liable to any person under any state or federal law or regulation or under any contract or other legally enforceable agreement, for such sharing, or for any failure to provide notice of such sharing, to an individual, entity, or organization that is identified in such sharing.